xiaohan2012/xiaohan2012.github.io/_posts/2015-10-15-enron-dataset.md

 - In corporate email network, one email can be sent to multiple recipients(can be hundreds, notification, for example) and most of the recipients do not reply.
 If we consider such directed graph, the number of edges will be much more than that of the graph where an edge is established only when some reply/interaction message is made.
 How is "edge" defined in our problem?
 - News feeds can potentially contaminate the topics.
 But it's fine.
 People rarely reply to it and we can ignore those emails without any reply.

-# Expected output characteristics

-The output of the dynamic graph summary algorithm on the Enron dataset should have the following characteristics:

-- Fewer events before the crisis than the crisis period
-- Event tend to be related to investiation, bankrupcy during the crisis period
-- Event graph tend to be more diverse during the crisis period

 # More dataset